wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 <a name="Dorking"></a>

 ## PROBLEM 2.
-"Dorking" scans by hackers look for secrets in GitHub
+Hackers are doing "Dorking" scans looking for secrets in GitHub

 A "dork" is American slang for someone who is both academically inclined and also silly and clumsy.<a target="_blank" href="https://www.urbandictionary.com/define.php?term=Dork">*</a>